JetBrains/Qodana/topics/pricing.md

 ### What are the license basics?

 First of all, during the EAP (Early Access Program) stage, you can run %product% with the built-in EAP licenses.
-However, the EAP period will expire on the 31st of July 2023.
+However, the EAP period will expire on the 31st of July 2023, and you cannot extend it.

 After the 31st of July 2023, you will have to switch to either a Community license, or a trial version of the Ultimate or the Ultimate Plus license.

 The Community license is free for use; however, its functionality is limited only by the Community versions of %product% linters.
+Besides that, it lacks a bunch of helpful [features](features.xml), and provides a limited period for data storage in Qodana Cloud.

 The trial versions of the Ultimate or Ultimate Plus licenses are limited by a 60-day trial period.
 After the trial license expires, you have to purchase either the Ultimate or the Ultimate Plus license to continue using %product%.

-### What do I need to do to start using Qodana?
+### What do I need to start using Qodana?

 <p>If you plan to choose either the Ultimate or Ultimate Plus license, you need to create an account at
 <a href="https://qodana.cloud">Qodana Cloud</a>.
-During the onboarding stage, you will need to generate a public key that
+During the onboarding stage, you will generate a public key that
-will be identified by %product%, and a project token for uploading %product% reports.</p>
+will be identified by %product%, and a project token for uploading %product% reports to your first project.</p>

 <p>For the Community license, you can use %product% without any prerequisites.
 However, this type of license provides
 restricted functionalities compared to the Ultimate and Ultimate Plus licenses, see the <a href="pricing.md" anchor="license-comparison-matrix">comparison matrix</a>.</p>